Bounz/HomeGenie-BE/content/devs/programs.md

-All functionality described so far, like *Smart Lights* or the *Security Alarm System*, are in fact implemented through automation programs that we can also explore and modify from the web user interface.
+All functionality described so far, like *Smart Lights* or the *Security Alarm System*, are in fact implemented through automation programs that we can also explore and modify from the web user interface using the *Program Editor*.

 We'll then see how automation programs can be used either to accomplish simple tasks like creating scenarios or more complex tasks like integrating